This is general information only and details can vary from study to study

 The VCAA will provide Principals with information about the appointment of staff from their schools, the dates of training meetings and the availability of CRT payments to secure the release of staff.

-All student work is marked independently by at least two assessors.
+VCE external assessments are marked independently by at least two assessors.

 Assessors are expected to mark consistently throughout the marking period.
 This not only ensures marking is completed according to defined timelines, it also ensures a fair result for the students whose work is being assessed.
-Marking expectation and guidelines will be addressed at the Assessor Training Meeting.

-The actual amount of marking expected to be completed by assessors varies between external assessments and depends on variables such as cohort size, the defined assessment schedule and the number of appointed assessors.
+The actual amount of marking expected to be completed by assessors varies between external assessments and depends on variables such as cohort size, the defined assessment schedule and the number of appointed assessors

-ePEN is an external contractor managed system which allows assessors to view and mark student work online.
+eMARK is an external contractor managed system which allows assessors to view and mark student work online.

 An item can be either a single question or a number of questions grouped together.
 Assessors will normally mark 20-30 of the same item before moving to another item.